U.N. Climate Conference close to deal on Green Fund

 DURBAN, South Africa Negotiators are close to agreeing the shape of a Green Climate Fund, which is designed to help poor nations tackle global warming and nudge them towards a new global effort to fight climate change.

-Rich countries have pledged up to $100 billion a year by 2020 to aid poor states most directly affected by rising global temperatures to adapt their economies and protect themselves from adverse weather.
+Rich countries have pledged up to $100 billion (63.7 billion pounds) a year by 2020 to aid poor states most directly affected by rising global temperatures to adapt their economies and protect themselves from adverse weather.

 But critics say it could remain a hollow shell unless there is also agreement on where the actual funds come from -- and how the money is spent.